-Six primary procedures exist for addressing student complaints; (a) the academic grievance procedure, (b) the academic grade appeal, (c) the suspension appeal, (d) the procedures for challenging the contents of an educational record, (e) the ADA grievance procedure which describes how students with disabilities may bring a complaint when they believe their accommodations have not been appropriate, and (f) the various non-academic grievance procedures which are available for concerns involving campus life outside of academics.
+Several procedures exist for addressing the different types of student complaints.
+These include: (a) the academic grievance procedure, (b) the academic grade appeal, (c) the appeal to avoid suspension, (d) the appeal to be reinstated after suspension, (e) the procedures for challenging the contents of an educational record, (f) all other academic grievances, (g) the ADA grievance procedure, (h) financial aid appeals, (i) Student Life/Non-Academic Grievance Procedures (j) the Student-Athlete Grievance Policy and Procedure, and (k) Title IX Grievance Procedure.